Pre-Incarceration Consulting Services

 (for those that never took Kevin's ethics programs)

 I spent 37 months in federal prison and experienced the full gamut of life as an inmate and my family made-do without me.
 I am a transformed person because of my time in prison, but I would not wish the prison experience on anyone.
-I’ve now made it my post-prison career as an Incarceration Consultant to help others prepare for and navigate their time in prison.
-The pitfalls are many, but preparation by an experienced incarceration consultant can alleviate the fear and apprehension that a sentenced person feels as they are waiting for the day they must report to prison.
-Please read more
+As an Pre-Incarceration Consultant, I help others prepare for and navigate their time in prison.
+The pitfalls are many, but preparation by an experienced pre-incarceration consultant can alleviate the fear and apprehension that a sentenced person feels as they are waiting for the day they must report to prison.

 Both Christine and I are trained Stephen Ministers through our churches so we compassionately and non-judgmentally lead our clients down a path where they can emotionally and confidently look forward to surviving separation with an end in sight.
 I am not an attorney, so I am not here to give you legal advice, but the help I have to offer can save you a lot of grief and aggravation so you can prepare for prison life.

 You can get some excellent information by reading my blog, but there is no substitute for the one-on-one discussions that we provide to prepare you for prison life.

 As part of pre-incarceration consulting services, we help our client understand and prepare for:

 We help criminal attorneys prepare their white-collar clients for prison: